Government help if you can’t pay your mortgage

 The Welsh Government runs a Mortgage Rescue scheme operated through councils and housing associations with the aim of preventing owner-occupiers becoming homeless.

-If you are considered for the Mortgage Rescue scheme, the council will put you in touch with a housing association.
+If you’re considered for the Mortgage Rescue scheme, the council will put you in touch with a housing association.

-You will only be considered for the Mortgage Rescue scheme if you have approached your local authority for help to prevent you and your family becoming homeless.
+You will only be considered for the Mortgage Rescue scheme if you’ve approached your local authority for help to prevent you and your family becoming homeless.

 The Scottish Government provides some support to home owners struggling to pay their mortgage through its Home Owners’ Support Fund.